pfraces-graveyard/dal/README.md

 ### el.hide()

+Hides the element.
+The layout ignores it

+# el.clear()

-Hides the element
+Makes the element invisible, but affecting the layout

 ### el.show()

 Shows the element

-### el.overflow()

-Determines if the element is overflowing its bounds

 ### el.color(bgcolor, fgcolor)